 December 19, 2017

 Outside New York State

-Despite the recent failures of Congress to repeal the Affordable Care Act, it is unclear whether new repeal and/or replace bills will be put forth in the future.
+Despite the failures of Congress to repeal the Affordable Care Act, it is unclear whether new repeal and/or replace bills will be put forth in the future.

 During a time of uncertainty, states are ramping up alternative reform proposals, including single-payer systems.
 Single-payer bills have been considered in California, Nevada, and New York State.
 In New York State, the New York Health Act (NYH) has gained traction in Albany.
 The intent of the NYH is to provide no-cost coverage to every New Yorker with no out-of-pocket costs and no network restrictions.
 In 2017, NYSHealth awarded the RAND Corporation a grant to conduct an objective, independent, and rigorous economic analysis of the NYH.